Compare Rates and Save on Life Insurance

 Suicide Clause

-Description: The suicide clause is a provision that states that an insurer will not pay out the death benefit if a policyholder dies by suicide within the first two or three years of coverage.
+States that an insurer will not pay out the death benefit if a policyholder dies by suicide within the first two or three years of coverage

-Why It Exists: The suicide clause in a life insurance policy is designed to prevent people from becoming financially motivated to take their own lives.
+Prevents people from becoming financially motivated to take their own lives

 Contestability Clause

-Description: The contestability clause gives insurers the right to investigate for intentional errors after death if it occurs within the first two years of the policy’s enrollment.
+Gives insurers the right to investigate for intentional errors after death within the first two years of the policy’s enrollment

-Why It Exists: The contestability clause allows insurers to look for misrepresentations during the application process to avoid fraud.
-For instance, if a person had a history of depression but purposefully concealed this, they can deny or reduce the death benefit.
+Allows insurers to look for misrepresentations during the application process to avoid fraud.
+If a person had a history of depression but purposefully concealed this, they can deny or reduce the death benefit.

 INSURANCE INVESTIGATIONS